oliverklee/ext-seminars/Documentation/DE/Referenz/SetupForTheSeminarmanagerFront-endPlug-inInPlugintxSeminarsPi1/Index.rst

          boolean

    Beschreibung
-         whether to show the owner data in the single view
+         whether to show the owner data in the single view,
+         @deprecated, will be removed in seminars 5.0

    Standardwert
          0